jaeho-lee/jaeho-lee.github.io/content/docs/advising/_index.md

 bookToc: false
 ---

-I lead [EffL](https://effl.postech.ac.kr), a research group focused on **Efficient ML**.
+I am advising brilliant talents at [EffL@POSTECH](https://effl.postech.ac.kr).

-As an advisor, I try to ...
+As an advisor, I am commited to these principles:
-- keep active members sub-10,
+- keeping the group small,
-- have weekly meetings with all EffLers (30-60 mins),
+- having individual weekly meetings (30-60mins at least),
-- and minimize the students' load for non-academic external projects.
+- and keeping non-academic burdens minimal.

 I expect EffLers to
-- lead their own research agenda,
+- lead their own research agenda patiently,
-- be a top expert in at least one area,
+- gain top-notch expertise in their own area,
-- and share their knowledge with other EffLers
+- and willingly share their knowledge with fellow EffLers.